-We believe that Australia’s housing market outlook is going to be very different than what has happened over the past couple of decades.
+We believe that Australia’s housing market outlook is going to be very different from what has happened over the past couple of decades.

 Let’s lay it on the line, shall we?

-Post this property cycle, we believe the Australian real estate market is likely to slow down, possibly significantly; and in certain locations; and for certain property types – values, sales and even rents could fall, possibly substantially.
+Looking forward we think that the Australian real estate market is likely to slow down, possibly significantly; and in certain locations; and for certain property types – values, sales and even rents could fall, possibly substantially.

 A ‘reset’ is coming